splunk/public-o11y-docs/gdi/get-data-in/connect/azure/azure.rst

 Set your subscription permissions:

   #.
 In the Azure portal, look for your :guilabel:`Subscriptions`.
   #.
-Find a subscription you want to monitor, and navigate to :menuselection:`Access control (IAM)`
+Find a subscription you want to monitor, and navigate to :menuselection:`Access control (IAM)`.
   #.
 Select :menuselection:`Add`, then select :menuselection:`Add role assignment`.
   #.
 On the :guilabel:`Add role assignment page`, perform the following steps:
       * From the :guilabel:`Role` drop-down list, select the :menuselection:`Monitoring Reader` role.